TheGrayNerd2048/TheGrayNerd2048/README.md

 - 👀 I’m interested in some web codes and open source fonts.
 - 🌱 I’m currently learning coding web apps, and also drawing a thing.
 - 💞️ I’m looking to collaborate on ... (not planned yet)
 - 📫 How to reach me?
 You can talk with me on Twitter or Discord.
-I'll tell you on Twitter DMs.
+I'll tell you on Twitter DMs for my Discord username.

 <!---
 TheGrayNerd2048/TheGrayNerd2048 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.